RedhawkSDR/SourceSDDS/README.md

 | port | Source port of SDDS traffic (default SDDS port is: 29495) |
 | endianness | The endianness (Big or Little) of the data portion of the SDDS packet.
 Defaults to Network Byte Order (Big Endian) |

-**_interface_** - The network interface to bind to.
-Do not include the VLAN in the interface name, if a VLAN is specified either via the attach call or attachment_override, this will automatically be appended to the interface name. (eg. For eth0.28 the interface should be set to "eth0" NOT "eth0.28" )
+**_interface_** - The network interface you intend to be present or blank if no check is needed.
+Do not include the VLAN in the interface name. (eg. For eth0.28 the interface should be set to "eth0" NOT "eth0.28").

 **_advanced_configuration_** - Configuration options that affect when and how to forward SDDS packets to BulkIO